 If there’s still good food out there, I want to know where it is and share the info with everyone.
 But eating out is seldom healthy.
 Oil is reused over and over again.
 Even some high class restaurants use that magic ingredient MSG.

-The main objective of this blog is to 1) show off my culinary skills and 2) encourage home cooking.
+The main objective of this blog is to 1) show off my culinary skills (I can fry with one hand) and 2) encourage home cooking.
 Come check out my latest experiments with some awesome ingredients readily available at your neighbourhood minimart.
 If I can do it, so can you.

 “The sheer joy of having and taking the time to cook to your own taste and enjoy the food with loved ones is far greater than the cheap thrill of showing off decorated dishes bought at the poshest restaurants.”